AnoohyaAlluri/luxury-rental-mls-outreach-pipeline/README.md

 ## 🔒 Confidentiality Notice

-This repository is a public-safe reconstruction of a real growth operations workflow I worked on at Westside Property Management.
+This repository is a public-safe reconstruction of a real growth operations workflow I worked on for a property management company.

 It does not include: